Origins, Prophesies and the

 IV", pp. 23-4

-about the true nature of "Emptiness beyond Emptiness?".
-Although Buddhists use
+true nature of "Emptiness beyond Emptiness?".
+Although Buddhists use it as a

 Enlightenment was considered the Ultimate Liberation.
 Liberation consisted of two